IBM/aspera-cli/docs/README.erb.md

 The argument `<folder>` is mandatory and is the root from which search is performed.
 The argument `[filter_expr]` is optional and represent the matching criteria.

-It recursively scans storage to find files/folders matching a criteria and then returns a list of matching entries.
+It recursively scans storage to find files/folders matching criteria and then returns a list of matching entries.

 `[filter_expr]` is either: